HariSekhon/Diagrams-as-Code/README.md

 A sample architecture I did for a client which was quite similar to what they were moving towards (I won the gig).

 This is the only diagram not as code (here for historical interest).
-I would embed it as a live diagram but GitHub markdown doesn't allow HTML iframes to embed the live diagram so this is just a png.
+I would embed the interactive live diagram but GitHub markdown doesn't allow HTML iframes so this is the live published png.

 ![GCP Diagram LucidChart](https://lucid.app/publicSegments/view/0b3e557b-9f0b-4d0b-9e6e-f379a2801d45/image.png)